kongo2002/blog/posts/2007-12-20-clean_your_system_with_udept.markdown

 author: Gregor Uhlenheuer
 tags: linux, vim, programming
 date: 2007-12-20
+summary: In order to clean up your portage-installed packages there is a great
+         tool called udept
 ---

 From time to time it can be very useful to check all of the installed packages